 Developing content that aligns with your content marketing strategy is the key to its success.

 What Kind of Content Should Accounting Firms Create?

 One of the biggest initial hurdles to overcome when launching a content marketing strategy is building out a framework for your calendar.
-An easy place to start is to consider the two different buckets in which your content can fall into:
+An easy place to start is to consider the two different buckets into which your content can fall:

 - Educational content.
 Firms create this kind of content - typically optimized for search engines to boost discoverability - in order to help their audience better understand pain points related to that industry.
 This could be in the form of blog posts, eBooks, guides, checklists, infographics, etc.